 Organisations will benefit from having male employees who are more resilient, and – through being able to bring their whole selves to work – are more able to contribute to the success of the business.

-I have set up the Men Listening project to help men experience a new way of connecting with other men that will support them to bring more of themselves into the workplace.
+I’ve set up Men Listening online men's circless to help men experience a new way of connecting with other men that’ll support them to bring more of themselves into the workplace.